Edgar Thomas Conley

-Edgar Thomas Conley (April 12, 1874 – August 21, 1956) was an officer in the United States Army who served as Adjutant General from 1935 to 1938.
+Edgar Thomas Conley (April 12, 1874 – August 21, 1956) was an American military officer who was Adjutant General of the United States Army from 1935 to 1938.

 Early life

-Edgar Thomas Conley was born 12 April 1874 in Fairland, Montgomery County, Maryland, United States of America.
+Edgar Thomas Conley was born April 12, 1874 in Fairland, Montgomery County, Maryland, United States of America.
 Son of Charles William and Martha E. (Larrick) Conley, who owned a family farm called Green Ridge.
 Edgar was apparently named for an uncle born in 1840, who was a member of the 2d Maryland (Confederate Army) who died during the American Civil War.
 After graduating from Episcopal High School, in Alexandria, Virginia, Conley attended Lehigh University for a semester and then entered Braden's preparatory school in Highland Falls.

-He was admitted to the United States Military Academy at West Point, New York 15 June 1893.
+He was admitted to the United States Military Academy at West Point, New York on June 15, 1893.
 In 1905 Conley married Claire M. Conley, who was born in Ontario Canada, but became a naturalized citizen around 1900.
 The couple met when Conley was assigned to Fort Niagara, New York, and the marriage produced three children.
 Their son Edgar T. Conley attained the rank of brigadier general in the army and was the husband of Cecile Olive Truesdell.
 Cecile Truesdell Conley was the daughter of Major General Karl Truesdell.

 Military career

-Early Years
+Early years

 Edgar Thomas Conley successfully completed his studies at West Point, where he earned the lifetime nickname of "Sheriff" for mediating a fight between cadets, and did well both academically and in extracurricular activities.
-Conley graduated and was commissioned a 2nd Lieutenant of Infantry on 11 June 1887.
-After a brief stint with the US 15th Infantry in the New Mexico Territory, newly promoted 1st Lieutenant Conley was assigned to Company G, 21st Infantry on 1 February 1898.
+Conley graduated and was commissioned a 2nd lieutenant of Infantry on June 11, 1887.
+After a brief stint with the US 15th Infantry in the New Mexico Territory, newly promoted 1st Lieutenant Conley was assigned to Company G, 21st Infantry on February 1, 1898.
 The 21st Infantry was deployed for service in the Spanish-American War, landing on Cuba with the Fifth Army Corps in late June 1898.
-On 1 July 1898, the 21st Infantry took part in the assault on San Juan Hill outside Santiago, Cuba.
+On July 1, 1898, the 21st Infantry took part in the assault on San Juan Hill outside Santiago, Cuba.
 Lieutenant Conley was cited for gallantry in the battle, making him eligible to wear the Silver Star Medal when it was approved in 1932.

 Soon thereafter, the 21st Infantry was shipped to the Philippines to reinforce the American Army dealing with the growing Philippine Insurrection.
 There, Conley took part in many operations around Manila and outlying districts, earning commendation from the senior leaders for his skill in the field.
 Captain Conley remained with the 21st Infantry as it returned to the United States, before serving at Fort Niagara, and back in the Philippines.
 For a period of time, Captain Conley was assigned as the Professor of Military Science and Tactics (PMS&T) at the Maryland Agriculture College (today part of the University of Maryland).